gillesdelhaes/SimpleWatch/USER_GUIDE.md

 ### Can I use SimpleWatch in production?

 Yes!
 Recommendations:
-- Change default credentials
+- Change default credentials immediately
-- Use HTTPS (via reverse proxy)
+- Use HTTPS (via reverse proxy like nginx or Caddy)
-- Set secure SECRET_KEY
-- Enable firewall rules
+- Enable firewall rules to restrict access
-- Regular backups
+- Regular backups of the `./data` directory
 - Monitor the monitor (use external service to watch SimpleWatch)
+- SECRET_KEY is auto-generated securely on first startup

 ### How many services can I monitor?